 A UK press notice from December 1971 stated the band set

 aside the month of March for a concert and college tour in the UK.
 However, specific information is still quite

 The possibility has been raised that Giant played another show in the John Stripe Theatre at King Alfred’s College in Winchester, England sometime in 1972, as they did on Feb.
 12, 1971 and Mar.
 4, 1973.
 This is as of yet unconfirmed, while the exact date during the year is unknown.
-However, since the 1971 and 1973 shows were arranged by a close friend of the Shulmans who was, at the time, attending the college, it would not be unreasonable to assume that this same student arranged a show during 1972, as well.
+However, since the 1971 and 1973 shows were arranged by a close friend of the Shulmans who was, at the time, attending the college, it would not be unreasonable to assume that this same student could have arranged a show during 1972, as well.
 A different student does recall attending all three shows.

 Mar.
 11 Bradford, England Bradford University

 Playing support for the band on this night was the progressive band T2.
 According to a flyer distributed on campus, this was billed as an Easter Party.
 Roger Ruskin Spears’ Giant Kinetic Wardrobe also entertained the crowd, plus the University provided disco lights, late buses and a bar, all for only 45p.

 Lancaster - handwritten flyer Mar.
 17, 1972

 on very short notice.
+Discussions were

 held with Mike Giles, formerly of King Crimson, to have him fill the position,

 but that plan fell through.
 Running out

 of time, they then managed to recruit, as a temporary fill-in, John Weathers,

 short time earlier and had been working in a carpet factory.
 With him, they went into some quick

 rehearsals and then straightaway into a tour of the

 New Musical Express notice about Malcolm Mortimore’s motorcycle accident March, 1972